FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.2 and Inkscape 0.48/Module 3 Lab.md

 (b)
 ![Layers Panel Status Bar](figures/Layers_Panel_Status_Bar.png "Layers Panel Status Bar")

-18. Click FileImport… or the Import button on the commands bar  .
+18. Click File->Import… or the Import button on the commands bar  .
 This will open the Import dialog.
 19. Choose ‘Hawaii.pdf’ from your lab directory.
 Click Open.
 This will open the PDF Import Settings dialog.
 20. Click OK to import the PDF as a new layer in the Inscape document.
 You will see Hawaii displayed on the Inkscape document.
 	+ If the Lower 48 is obscured by a white background box in the Hawaii layer, remove the Hawaii layer, and re-visit steps 12-15 in Task 1 to re-export the Hawaii layer with a transparent background.